oceantracker/oceantracker/_todo.md

 # Required for version 0.5

-1. ~~exit if using obsolete  params~~
-2. relese groups
-    1.  flag if point or polygon all outside domain,
-    4.  flag if none released ie always dry,

-2.  ~~run and warn of non releasses~~, improve repotring of releases errors at run end
-3.  flag error if any end  before start in scheduler
-4. try to write partial json if error
-5. better way to note release errors, only flag any points that never released at end, or show release success?

 1. ScishimV5 reader
     1. Bug fix in sigma profile builder for WHOI hindcast
 1. DEFT3D FM